backes/k-tls/README.md

 Usage
 =====

-Before running experiments using K-TLS, make sure to load the kernel module:
+Before running experiments using K-TLS, make sure to load the kernel module.
+Since this is **very experimental**, I strongly recommend to run this in a **virtual machine only**!
 ```
   sudo insmod lib/KTLS/kmod/KTLS.ko
 ```